 Biking Santa Monica doesn't get much easier than this!
 Miles of bike lanes around the city add to the ease of biking in Santa Monica.
 Get a Santa Monica bike map here.

-One of the best choices for biking Santa Monica is to pedal along the 22-mile-long Marvin Braude beach trail from Will Rogers State Beach to Torrance County Beach.
+One of the most scenic paths for biking Santa Monica is along the 22-mile-long Marvin Braude beach trail from Will Rogers State Beach on the north to the southernmost point at Torrance County Beach.
 You can get a map of The Strand bike path map here.

-Known to locals as "The Strand", this scenic path through Santa Monica beach has the distinction of being the world's longest ocean-front bike path.
+Known to locals as "The Strand", the Marvin Braude trail has the distinction of being the world's longest ocean-front bike path.
 It's relatively flat, so kids can do it, too.
 You can get a map of the best easy Santa Monica bike rides here.

 This is the road we take from our home at the southern end of Santa Monica when going to the Santa Monica Pier or the Promenade.
-Because it's well-marked as a bike lane, only rarely do we encounter pedestrians when biking Santa Monica.
+Because it's well-marked as a bike path, only rarely do we encounter pedestrians.
 (But that's what the bike bell is for, or so my son tells me.)

-Along the way, you can also check out some of the places where The Doors vocalist Jim Morrison stayed and played in Santa Monica and Venice.
+Along the way on the trail southbound, you can also check out some of the places where The Doors vocalist Jim Morrison stayed and played in Santa Monica and Venice.
 You can get the Jim Morrison bike tour here.

 Off road bike trails abound in Santa Monica.